TanyaElizabeth13/MilestoneProject1/README.md

 An alert bar and modal have also been added as the original idea was to have a popup upon entering the page, but this would not have been in line with marking criteria for this project.

+The layout of some page elements differs slightly from the original wireframes.
+This is due to the elements being different sizes once all the correct text and images where added.

 ---

 ### 3 Site limitations